IARSystems/bxarm-docker/README.md

 To run a command as administrator (user "root"), use "sudo <command>".
 See "man sudo_root" for details.

-iaruser@96a4986f8535:/build$ iarbuild bxarm-docker/tests/c-stat/c-stat.ewp -build "*" -parallel 2
+iaruser@96a4986f8535:/build$ iarbuild bxarm-docker/tests/c-stat/c-stat.ewp -build "*" -parallel $(nproc)
 ...
 ...
 Total number of errors: 0